Winter storms have brought snow, ice and dangerously low temperatures to Texas, Oklahoma and Louisiana. Here's how to help.

 A donor-advised fund, or DAF, is like a charitable investment account.
 A DAF program is sponsored by a public charity, called a “DAF sponsor” or “sponsoring organization.”
 A donor makes a charitable contribution to a DAF sponsor, becomes eligible to claim a tax deduction, and then recommends grants to IRS-qualified 501(c)(3) public charities.
 Donors can also recommend how their contribution is invested by the DAF sponsor, to potentially grow the contribution tax-free, which may ultimately provide more dollars to support nonprofits.

 Fidelity Charitable generally makes grants only to IRS-qualified public charities, and all grant recommendations must comply with its Program Guidelines.
 Donors who are logged in to our website can search for nonprofits by name or tax ID number in our database (see image below).
-To make sure donors can find your organization, ensure that the name your organization is doing business as matches the name you have registered with the IRS.
+To make sure donors can find your organization, ensure that the name your organization is doing business as matches the name you have registered with the IRS and make it easy for donors to find your tax ID number on your website.
 Fidelity Charitable uses IRS data to display your organization’s name to donors logged in to our site.
-If you would like to make it easier for Fidelity Charitable donors to recommend grants to your nonprofit directly from your website, consider adding the DAF Direct widget to your website.
+You can see exactly what this process looks like for a Fidelity Charitable donor by trying out our demo.

 If you received a grant via Electronic Funds Transfer (EFT)